oxyno-zeta/s3-proxy/docs/configuration/example.md

 #         - openid
 #         - email
 #         - profile
+#       # uidClaim: preferred_username # claim used for OIDC user identifier (used by GetIdentifier and user isolation)
 #       groupClaim: groups # path in token
 #       # cookieDomains: [] # Cookie domains matching the request host
 #       # cookieSecure: true # Is the cookie generated secure ?